BLCM/DataDumper/README.md

 10. Head back into BL2 as Krieg and manually dump `GD_Lilac_Skills_Hellborn.Skills.Projectile_FireBall:BehaviorProviderDefinition_0.Behavior_AttemptStatusEffect_1`, saving it inside `Behavior_AttemptStatusEffect.dump` once you're out.
+11. If you want, run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.
-11. Run `generate_blcmm_data.py` - this will generate OE-compatible files
+12. Run `generate_blcmm_data.py` - this will generate OE-compatible files
     inside the directory `generated_blcmm_data`.
-Note that the current version of this script generates data for an ongoing 2023 refresh of BLCMM, not the BLCMM version that's been in-use for awhile now.
+Note that the current version of this script generates data for OpenBLCMM, the newer 2023 version, *not* the BLCMM version that's been in-use for awhile now.
-12. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.
-   *(This is not currently applicable to the newer BLCMM data-generation script!)*

 For BL2, steps 1 and 2 should take about two hours each, and generate about a 6GB logfile each.
 Step 4 should take about 90 minutes, and generate another